Azores: Aviation

+The primary (and busiest) airport of the island group is João Paulo II Airport.
+The commercial terminals at João Paulo II, Horta, Santa Maria and Flores airports are operated by ANA – Aeroportos de Portugal, a public entity that oversees the operations of airports across Portugal.
+The remaining, except for Lajes Airport, are operated by the Regional Government.
+Lajes is a military airbase, as well as a commercial airport, and is operated by the Portuguese Armed Forces in conjunction with the United States.

 Marine transportation

 The Azores has had a long history of marine transport to overcome distances and establish inter-community contacts and trade.
 Consequently, the shipbuilding industry developed in many islands, from small fishing boats to whaling sloops and larger passenger services.
 Passenger traffic to the main islands (São Miguel, Santa Maria, Terceira and Faial) began in the 17th century, and between the 18th–19th century, the Pico Yacht controlled the lucrative summer traffic season.
 After 1871, the Insulana Shipping Company was the only entity responsible for regular traffic between the islands (except Corvo), Madeira and the United States.
-Finally, cargo and passenger transportation ceased in the 1970s, and the ships were sold or converted into tuna fishing boats.
+Cargo and passenger transportation ceased in the 1970s, and the ships were sold or converted into tuna fishing boats.
 For the next 20 years, commercial maritime service between the islands ceased (except between Faial-Pico and Lajes das Flores-Vila do Corvo).

 Transmaçor (Transportes Marítimos Açorianos, Lda.) was founded in 1987.
 The shipping company operates four to six daily connections between Horta and Madalena throughout the year, using its small fleet of ships, in addition to inter-island connections between Faial, Pico, São Jorge and Terceira during the summer months.
 New initiatives began in the late 1990s: the catamaran Iapetos began services, followed by Lady of Mann and Golfinho Azul (chartered by Açorline).